JarlathMacS/guess-the-flag/README.md

 - Functionality, responsiveness, and appearance were all good.
 - The website was checked by using devtools to make sure it looks good on all screen sizes.
 - Manual testing showed all features work as intended.
-- The contact us form works as intended, and includes validation.
+- The logic of the counters was tested and passed to make sure the scores and tallies are accurate.

 ### Validator Testing